Where is the contract for the booth space?

 Which booths do you have available?

 The current floor plan can be viewed under the Exhibitor tab.
-Blue booths are available; yellow have been sold; and green booths are reserved.
+Green booths are available; blue have been sold; and orange booths are reserved.
 Select the booth you are interested in and put your cursor on it.
-The booth number will pop up.
-You can then go back to the main exhibitor page and select “Purchase a Booth”.
-If you are a new exhibitor, you will need to register by following the link for “New Exhibitors” before you will be able to purchase your booth.
-Returning exhibitors from 2018 can use the same password to register for 2019.
+You will be taken to a page to complete your registration.

 How much is booth space?